Learning to Execute Graph Algorithms Exactly with Graph Neural Networks: Results

 Note that, assuming the maximum degree is bounded by $D$, test-graph size is unrestricted unless the algorithm necessitates unique global IDs.
 For example, Message Flooding does not use global IDs, so it applies to arbitrarily large graphs.
 By contrast, BFS, DFS, and Bellman-Ford use global IDs, so the test-graph size is limited by the bit precision $l$ used to store the binary variables.
 With $l$-bit precision, at most $\mathcal{O}(2^l)$ distinct global identifiers can be represented, hence any algorithm that requires unique identifiers is confined to graphs with at most $\mathcal{O}(2^l)$ nodes.

 It is also worth noting that the number of GNN iterations needed to simulate these algorithms can exceed the step complexity of their classical centralized counterparts.
 This gap arises from two factors: (i) \textit{Distributed simulation}: information propagates locally rather than via global access, so operations that are instantaneous with centralized memory may require time proportional to the graph diameter; and (ii) \textit{Execution granularity}: the GNN executes bitwise micro-instructions rather than high-level primitives, so one algorithmic step may require multiple GNN iterations for exact binary execution.
+The latter point also makes it inappropriate to directly compare the number of GNN iterations with the number of rounds in the LOCAL distributed computing.
+In the LOCAL model, round complexity abstracts away all local computation: each communication step counts as one round, regardless of the amount of local processing performed between communication steps.

 \paragraph{Comparison with~\cite{de2025learning}.} The main difference lies in the architectures.
 The architecture in \citet{de2025learning} is a feedforward network that operates on a single input vector, whereas our architecture is a graph neural network (GNN) with message-passing capabilities.
 This distinction has important implications for the graph size, instruction count, and ensemble complexity.
 We discuss each aspect below and show the advantages of our approach.